Madgvox/unity-scene-groups/README.md

 A unitypackage version can be found in the releases for easy importing to any project.

 ## Features
 * Add, remove and reorder the scenes however you want via the reorderable list in the inspector.
+* Specify which scene you want to be active on load, as well as which scenes you want to be loaded.
+The active scene will always be loaded.

 * Select which scene you want to be active when loaded with the toggle.
 * To make adding new scenes easier, you can also drag one or more scenes from the project browser onto anywhere in the inspector to append them.